Investigational Devices

 • Check the appropriate box in the "Drugs and Devices" section of the IRB Application.

 • An IDE number: If the sponsor’s protocol does not list the IDE number, you must submit documentation from the sponsor or FDA identifying the IDE number for this study.
 The IRB will not issue final approval until the IDE number is reported to and verified by the IRB.
-However, the IRB will review the research before the IDE application is submitted to the FDA.
+However, the IRB may review the research before the IDE application is submitted to the FDA.

 • Investigator’s Brochure